 Chicken Wing Charcuterie Board

 Chicken wing charcuterie board made by southern lifestyle blogger Stephanie Ziajka on Diary of a Debutante

 Looking for the perfect game day snack?
-Look no further than this super simple (and ridiculously delicious) chicken wing charcuterie board!
+Look no further than this simple and ridiculously delicious)chicken wing charcuterie board!
 It’s got a little something for everyone– hearty boneless chicken wings, savory buffalo chicken dip, and crisp colorful veggies for freshness.
 I buy my chicken wings and dips from the store, too (sorry, home chefs– I get too stressed out on game day!), so I can literally throw this one together in under 5 minutes.
 Keep reading for tips on putting together your own chicken wing snack board for game day watch parties, birthdays, and more!
 I’m sharing a printable recipe card down at the bottom of this post with serving size recommendations, too.

+Chicken Wing Charcuterie Board